Inverted or Flat Nipples

-The size and shape of nipples and breasts vary from person to person and can change during the breastfeeding journey.
+The size and shape of nipples and breasts vary from person to person and can change during their feeding journey.
 It is common for nipples to gradually change shape, become more elastic and protrude more during pregnancy and while breastfeeding.
 When babies suck at the breast, they stretch the nipple and surrounding breast tissue into their mouth.
 The more elastic or stretchy the nipple, the easier it will be for your baby to latch.
 However, even if the nipples don’t protrude more during pregnancy, you can still breastfeed.
 These variations often have very little to do with the baby’s ability to breastfeed, because baby latches to the nipple and surrounding breast tissue.

 If you have inverted or flat nipples, your baby may need more time and patience to breastfeed.
 A flat nipple is smooth next to the breast tissue.
 Inverted nipples withdraw below the surface of the nipple.
 If you think your nipple may be inverted, try placing your thumb and finger on opposite sides of the areola (the darker area of skin surrounding the nipple) and squeezing gently inwards.
 Sometimes nipples may be partly inverted, looking dimpled or folded.
 Severely inverted nipples retract deeply when compressed or stimulated.
 A nipple that stands out when stimulated is not inverted.

 After your baby is born, your nipples may appear flatter than usual but babies often lick the nipple to stimulate it before latching on.
 Your nipples may also appear flatter if your breasts are very full or engorged.

 A deep latch and comfortable position helps your baby latch and breastfeed effectively.
 In the beginning, the following techniques may help you initiate breastfeeding: